bayileyegnabate/pewlett_hackard_analysis/README.md

 </table>

 ## Summary:
-    - From the result of first two analyses we found that there will be **more than 40,000** employees ready to retire in the near future, while there are just al little over 1500 who are eligible for the mentorship program.
+- From the result of the first two analyses, we found that there will be **more than 40,000** employees ready to retire in the near future, while there are just a little over **1,500** who are eligible for the mentorship program.

 - The table bellow summarises the count for both retiring and mentors by department.

-## Retiring mentor  count
+## Retiring and Mentor  Counts

  <table border="1" class="dataframe">
   <thead>